Updated: Oct 7

 On a related point, if the candidate is asking about annual salary reviews at the offer stage, they are more than likely less than satisfied with the offer on the table.
 This is usually the case with people who feel they cannot negotiate the offer in hand and it's a rejection waiting to happen.
 Address it head on.
 You have been warned!

-5: Your working conditions don’t match what they are used to
+5: Your working conditions don’t match what the candidate is used to

 Put simply, if you are interviewing someone who has worked for 10 years on a 9-5 Mon-Fri work week, and you want them to work every second weekend with no additional holidays, the risk of them rejecting your offer is increased.
 You must qualify with them early in the process that this is the way you work and that they AND THEIR FAMILY!
 Are happy with this.